batanoffs/e-books/README.md

 ## Design and Architecture

-Server build on express and mongodb for backend and mongoose for mongodb schema.
-Client build on vite and react for frontend.
+Server built on `express` and `mongodb` with `mongoose`.
+Client built with `vite`, `react`, `typescript` and `sass`.

 ### **Front-end architecture**

 #### Context Providers with Zustand Store

--   **Alert Store** is a helper store that provides state if the alert is open or not
+-   **Alert Store** is a helper store that provides state if the alert is open or not and what is the message.

--   **Cart Store** stores and provides data from the server to the cart of the authenticated user.
+-   **Cart Store** stores and provides data for the cart of the authenticated user.

+-   **Categories Store** stores and provides data for categories in the catalog.

--   **Filter Store** provides and stores data for the filter section in the catalog page
+-   **Filter Store** provides and stores data for the filter section in the catalog page (not yet implemented)

 -   **Modal Store** is a helper store that provides state if the modal is open or not

--   **Location Store** saves the current location and provides it to the header component and footer component for the admin panel
+-   **Location Store** is a helper store that provides state for `window.location.pathname` used for better UX and site navigation

 -   **User Data Store** holds information about the currently authenticated user.
 It provides getters and setters for the user's data, including the user's username, whether the user is logged in, and whether the user is an admin.

--   **Wishlist Store** stores and provides data from the server to the wishlist of the authenticated user.
+-   **Wishlist Store** stores and provides data for the wishlist of the authenticated user.

 #### Custom Hooks

--   **useConfirm()** is a hook opens modal to ask the user for confirmation
+-   **useConfirm()** is a hook that opens modal to ask the user for confirmation of his action.

 #### Routers